 Shows aggressive behaviours such as biting, hitting, and pinching?

-Have difficulty regulating activity levels in the day?
+Has difficulty regulating activity levels in the day?

 Hears you but does not appear to listen?

-Get disturbed by bright light?
+Gets disturbed by bright light?

-Show disturbed sleep patterns?
+Shows disturbed sleep patterns?

-Not see the need to communicate or interact with others?
+Does not see the need to communicate or interact with others?

-Have emotional outbursts?
+Has emotional outbursts?

-Appear over stressed?
+Appears over stressed?

-If you are concerned about your child, and would like more information clickhere to email us.
+If you are concerned about your child and would like more information, clickhere to email us.